swetamittal/Speed-Detection-Using-Motion-Tracking/README.md

 # 1. Image Acquisition

-In this project, we have used VideoReader for reading the content of our video and saved all the frames in it in a specified folder.
+In this project, VideoReader is used for reading the content of our video and saved all the frames in it in a specified folder.
 Later these frames are accessed one at a time and the algorithm is applied on them.